Every relationship encounters problems from time to time and our ability to solve these problems is what breaks or makes the relationship.

 It is when you say how nice your spouse looks, or how great the dinner tasted or how appreciative you are for something your spouse did.

-When you use nice words to compliment your spouse, he or she will develop a better self-image and confidence.
+When you use nice words to compliment your spouse, he will develop a better self-image and confidence.

 2).
 Quality Time: